 - It can be prone to bugs and errors.

 Technological innovation seems most likely to be a foundation stone for the post-COVID world.
-It will be increasingly vital for organizations to embrace digital competence to survive in such a world.
+It will be increasingly essential for organizations to embrace digital expertise to survive in such a world.
 Furthermore, technology-driven solutions have their benefits.
 They affect:

 - Access to Justice;